cherryblossom000/advent-of-code/2021/02/README.md

 # [Day 2: Dive!](https://adventofcode.com/2021/day/2)

-Now, you need to figure out how to pilot this thing.
+Now, you need to figure out how to <span title="Tank, I need a pilot program for a B212 helicopter.">pilot this thing</span>.

 It seems like the submarine can take a series of commands like `forward 1`, `down 2`, or `up 3`: